May 6, 2023

 Spring is in the air and the seasonal overcast and rains have gone from Switzerland as I write this on Friday, May 5, from the terrace deck in back of my brother Woody’s home above Lake Geneva outside Lausanne.

-At his daughter’s (my niece’s) wedding reception in 2022, Woody reminded me of my promise to resume traveling to Switzerland regularly once our family reached the “empty nest” phase.
-My response that night, “I’m in!”
+I made three trips between 1995 and 1997, before Christi and I had kids and just after we left Chicago.
+At his daughter’s wedding reception last September, Woody reminded me of my promise to resume traveling here once our family reached the empty-nest phase.
+My response that night: “I’m in.”
+Seven and a half months later, here I am.

-And here I am, 7.5 months later.
 Grateful to explore the beauty of this incredible country once again.
 Switzerland is a special place.
 Everywhere you look, there’s magnificent scenery, history and modernity.

 There’s a popular joke that says if a train here arrives one minute late, there are only two possible explanations: the first is the train is not Swiss; the second is your watch is not Swiss.